mefistotelis/fff_fli/README.md

 If the program won't find palette information in first frame of animation, it will load palette from FLIFix.pal file.

-The source code files comes with Dev-C++ project files, so you can easily rebuild the source using Dev-C++ IDE.

 Version: 1.02